giovanifranz/WhatAnime-Backend/README.md

 ### Stack

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) Framework TypeScript starter repository.

 [Sonic](https://github.com/valeriansaliou/sonic) Sonic is a fast, lightweight and schema-less search backend.
 It ingests search texts and identifier tuples that can then be queried against in a microsecond's time.

-[Prisma ORM](https://www.prisma.io/)Prisma helps app developers build faster and make fewer errors with an open source database toolkit for PostgreSQL, MySQL, SQL Server, SQLite, MongoDB and CockroachDB (Preview).
+[Prisma ORM](https://www.prisma.io/) Prisma helps app developers build faster and make fewer errors with an open source database toolkit for PostgreSQL, MySQL, SQL Server, SQLite, MongoDB and CockroachDB (Preview).

 [Typescript](https://github.com/microsoft/TypeScript) Superset of JavaScript.